codex-academy/SortAndSearch/FACILITATOR.md

 The [introduction](/pages/intro.html) section main learning outcomes are:

-* Learn about using intermediary variables
+* How to use intermediary variables to move data entries in a data structure
-* How to use an intermediary variable to swop entries in a list
+* How to use an intermediary variable to swap entries in a list
 * The last function is introducing to the basics of Bubble Sort

 The concept that candidates will need to understand to swap two entries in a list is that you need to keep the value of the entry that is to be replaced by the other entry in the list in an intermediate variable.